 Pulp Fiction was released in 1994. (same year Natural Born Killers came out) The film earned universal acclaim from critics and movie goers alike, plus it made a lot of money at the box office.

-Pulp Fiction went on to become an eligible nominee at The 67th Academy Awards.
+Pulp Fiction went on to become an eligible nominee at the 67th Academy Awards.
 The film was nominated for various awards including Best Picture, Best Director, (Quentin Tarantino) Best Actor, (John Travolta) Best Supporting Actor, (Samuel L. Jackson) Best Supporting Actress, (Uma Thurman) and Best Original Screenplay.
 (Quentin Tarantino) The film only won for Best Original Screenplay, which is the only way Quentin won an Oscar.
-Don’t forget that he also won for Django Unchained’s Best Screenplay.
+Don’t forget that he also won Best Original Screenplay for Django Unchained.

 The following review features no potential SPOILERS.
 You’re okay to read this article, just so you know that you haven’t got a chance to watch the entire thing from beginning to end.